lrasata/infra-trip-planner-webapp/README.md

-# Deploy a Containerized Web App to AWS Fargate with Terraform
+# Deploy a Containerised Web App to AWS Fargate with Terraform

 > Project status 🚧 In construction